RiteshVerma001/Diabetes-Prediction-system-/README.md

 🛠️ Tools and Technologies Used:
 Python – Used for implementing the entire machine learning pipeline.

 Pandas – For loading and processing the dataset.

 NumPy – For efficient mathematical operations.

-Classifier alogrithm : Support Vector Machine Scikit-learn – For SVM implementation, data splitting, scaling, and evaluation metrics.
+Classifier alogrithm : Support Vector Machine

+Scikit-learn – For SVM implementation, data splitting, scaling, and evaluation metrics.

 Matplotlib / Seaborn – For visualizing data trends and insights.

 📂 Files Used
-diabetes.csv – Contains anonymized patient data, including features like:
-Dibetes Predection using ml:Main Notebook
+diabetes.csv – Contains anonymized patient data, including features like:Dibetes Predection using ml:Main Notebook

 Outcome (0 or 1 indicating diabetes status)

 🌍 Real-World Applications
 Hospitals and Clinics – Can use such models as a decision-support tool to screen patients.

 Healthcare Apps – Integrate prediction capabilities for early warning and risk assessment.

 Public Health Research – Enables scalable analysis of diabetes prevalence and risk factors.